 * BSc Environment and Social Change (F660)

-These exciting new interdisciplinary degrees are designed to address 21-st century issues facing humanity and our plant.
+These exciting new interdisciplinary degrees are being designed to address 21-st century issues facing humanity and our plant.

 Each undergraduate degree is structured through a system of ‘course modules’, with students taking four modules in each of the three years.
 The individual modules comprise a range of teaching methods, including lectures, seminars, tutorials, fieldwork and practicals.